About Christine (Citrinī) Jeuland Ware, Ph.D., E-RYT(500), C-IAYT

-I have been a member of the International Association of Yoga Therapists (IAYT) since 2006.
+I have been a member of the International Association of Yoga Therapists (IAYT) since 2006 and was grandfathered in as a C-IAYT, a certified yoga therapist, in 2017 when IAYT began certifying yoga therapists.
 I was a Board member and Newsletter Editor of the Philadelphia Society of Clinical Psychologists from May 2007 to June 2011.
 I am a member of PSCP, the American Psychological Association (APA), the Pennsylvania Psychological Association (PPA), and of the AFFIRM Network (Psychologists Affirming their Lesbian, Gay, Bisexual, and Transgender Family).

 I have worked on a variety of research endeavors and been a teaching assistant in an academic setting.
 I have received a number of awards, scholarships, and honors.
 And I have published and presented: